alex-lt-kong/cuda-motion/helper/profiling.md

 * Report data being collected: `perf report`

-* The report does not seem to be very complete as it only captures around 10% of CPU time.
-It is likely that `perf` can collect data about the main thread only.
+* The report does not seem to be complete as it only captures around 10% of CPU time.
+It is likely that `perf` can collect data from the main thread only.

 ## [Poor man's profiler](http://poormansprofiler.org/)